Course Content and Outcome Guide for FP 133

 Addendum to Course Description

-This course is required for an Associate of Applied Science Degree in Fire Protection Technology and meets the National Wildfire Coordinating Group (NWCG) academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.
-Students must complete a two day field exercise to meet NWCG certification requirements.
+This course is required for completion of the Pre-employment certificate in Fire Protection Technology and meets the National Wildfire Coordinating Group (NWCG) academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.

 This course is transferable to a degree program in Fire Service Administration at Western Oregon University or Eastern Oregon University.